Samani District, Hokkaido

 The area of Samani Districts in Hidaka Subprefecture.

 Samani (様似郡, Samani-gun) is a district located in Hidaka Subprefecture, Hokkaido, Japan.
+It is located south east of Hidaka mountain range.

 As of 2004, the district has an estimated population of 5,770 and a density of 15.84 persons per km^{2}.
+The population decreased to 4043 in 2020.
 The total area is 364.33 km^{2}.
+The town has a UNESCO global geopark, Samani Town.
+It is a two-hour drive from Obihiro Airport.